pingnak/AIRvsCocos/readme.md

 For an OS X Native installer, you need to build from OS X.

-In Flash its self, there are discrpancies in how Windows vs. Mac versions render fonts into the output, so at least be aware of that.
+In Flash its self, there are discrepancies in how Windows vs. Mac versions render fonts into the output, so at least be aware of that.

 http://www.adobe.com/products/air/tech-specs.html